aradarshad1/Music-Bot/readme.md

 🎵📥 Telegram Media Bot
-A powerful Telegram bot that combines music recognition and media downloading capabilities.
+A powerful and simple  Telegram bot that combines music recognition and media downloading capabilities.
 Send voice messages to identify songs, or paste links to download videos and audio from popular platforms.
-Show Image
-Show Image
-Show Image
-✨ Features
+✨ Features:
 🎵 Music Recognition

 Voice Message Recognition - Send voice notes to identify songs